-Martine Wright MBE lost both her legs during the 7th July 2005 London Bombings.
+Martine Wright MBE is a Paralympian and an inspirational speaker, who lost both her legs during 7/7 London Bombings.

-For everybody in Britain, those two days were among the strangest and most shocking in recent history, for Martine, it provided a spring board for new opportunities, goals and a new life.
+For the British public, those two days were among the most shocking in recent history.
+Although devastating for Martine, it provided a springboard for new opportunities, goals and a new life.

-During her rehabilitation, she got married, gave birth to a little boy, learned to ski, undertook a parachute jump and even learned to fly solo.
+During rehabilitation, she got married, gave birth, learned to ski, undertook a parachute jump and even learned to fly solo.

-In 2009, Martine took part in a ‘have a go’ session for women’s Sitting Volleyball.
+Looking for a new sport, Martine took part in a ‘have a go’ session for Sitting Volleyball.

-She enjoyed the sport and progressed up through the sport’s rankings making her debut for the GB Women’s Team at the 2010 Kent International against the Paralympic Champions, China.
+She took to the sport and as a result progressed through the rankings.
+She made Team GB debut at the 2010 Kent International against the Paralympic Champions – China.

-After everything that has happened to Martine following the events of that terrifying day, and the long, arduous process of rebuilding her life, the next exciting chapter came when she wore a Team GB vest as part of the Sitting Volleyball team at the London 2012 Paralympic Games.
+Following the 7/7 bombings and the long, arduous process of rebuilding her life, the next exciting chapter came when she was selected to play in the Team GB Sitting Volleyball team at the London 2012 Paralympic Games.

 - Hertfordshire Sportswoman of the Year 2010